Anyungu/spring-boot-kub/readme.md

 }

 ```

 ## Configure Responses

-To achieve uniformity in our responses, create 2 files GeneralResponse.java and StatusResponse.java as shown below.
+To achieve uniformity in our responses, create 2 files responses/GeneralResponse.java and responses/StatusResponse.java as shown below.

-The GeneralResponse class will have a dynamic attribute to help it accomodate any type of data expected in a response
+The GeneralResponse class will have a dynamic data attribute to help it accomodate any type of data expected in a get method response.

+The StatusResponse class will be focuses on responses that do not need to return data.

 ```java